- At 5,895m, Kilimanjaro is the highest free-standing mountain in the world

 Trekking Kili may be the highlight of your trip, but there a number of other unforgettable experiences you can have before and after your hike.
 From coffee tours and cultural experiences to exploring hidden waterfalls and spotting rare wildlife, Kilimanjaro National Park is a hive of activity for travellers.

 Tanzania also has the best safari in Africa, incredible chimpanzee treks, swimming with whale sharks, and snorkelling in the clear waters off Zanzibar!
 Further afield, East Africa offers amazing tourist experiences like gorillas, white water rafting, historic tours, cultural tours and many more unforgettable experiences.
+If you're looking for a few cheap and easy activities to add to your trek, here are the best one day experiences around Mount Kilimanjaro.

 Is Tanzania & Kilimanjaro safe?